this is the top banner image

 What to see and do on Mull

 The Island of Mull has much to offer to the holidaymaker; spectacular scenery, abundant wildlife, sea and sand, a Munro to climb, interesting geology, ancient ruins, and a handful of castles, to name but a few of its attractions.
+There is a useful guide to some of the local attractions on the Visit Mull and Iona site.

 Sandy beaches